Global Site Navigation (use tab and down arrow)

 BEd in Early Childhood Education

 The Bachelor of Education degree in Early Childhood Education is a blended degree program completed with 60 credit hours from community college followed by 78 credit hours from UNB.
-These 78 credit hours include 9-credit hours of practicum with mentoring and supervision provided in a kindergarten to grade three school setting.
+These 78 credit hours include 9 credit hours of practicum placement in kindergarten to grade three (K-3) public school classrooms.

 Admission requirements

-If you are a Canadian citizen and a permanent resident of Canada who has completed a two-year diploma in early childhood education from a provincially recognized college, you are qualified to apply for this program.
+If you are a Canadian citizen and a permanent resident of Canada who has completed a two-year diploma in early childhood education from a provincially recognized college or learning institution with a minimum cumulative GPA of 2.7 or equivalent and at least 270 hours of practicum placement with children in child care sites (ages 0-4), you are qualified to apply for this program.

 Transfer credits from another university